icinganalysis/icinganalysis.github.io/content/NACA-TN-3338x.md

 ##Key points
 1. A dye-tracer blotter-paper water drop impingement measurement technique is described.
-2. An analysis of test results to determine the water spray drop size distribution is described.
+2. An analysis of test results to determine the water spray drop size spectrum is described.
+3. The dye-tracer analysis is compared to the multicylinder method.
-4. The analysis method accuracy is unknown due to the lack of an independent measurement of drop sizes.
+4. The analysis method is limited by the lack of an independent measurement of drop sizes.
 5. We see the use of the Icing Research Tunnel for the first time in the Cylinders thread.

 ##Abstract